novialim/VRoomsPR/README.md

 - - -

 #### Team Member: Priyanka Arora
-* Researched on A-frame(Web-VR framework) and introduced to team.
+* Researched on A-Frame(Web-VR framework) and introduced to team.
 * Part of Database schema design
 * Created table structure for User Authentication using Mongo DB.
 * Implemented User Authentication using Passport JS and Cookies